The Marshall Mathers LP 2: Artwork and packaging

 The artwork was revealed on September 20, 2013, on Eminem's Twitter account.
 The cover features a picture of Eminem's childhood home, although now the house is in a dilapidated state.
 It is very similar in design to the cover of the artwork from The Marshall Mathers LP; which also features a picture of the house, but with Eminem sitting on the porch, the windows uncovered and the door replaced by a screen door.
 On October 25, 2013, the artwork for the deluxe edition was revealed.
 The deluxe artwork is a variation of the standard artwork, in which the 2 is red.
 On the internet, there are many other covers.
 For example, Eminem sitting at the doorstep of the house and on the door it is written, '19946'.
 Two days after the album was released, the house went up in flames for unknown reasons, damaging the upper portion of the home.
-As of 2014, the house had been demolished and plans to rebuild are in progress.
+The house had been demolished and plans to rebuild were proposed in 2014.
+But by 2022, the site of Eminem's childhood home was converted into a sanctuary for bees by local bee keepers.

 The deluxe edition comes with two discs, one being the standard album, and the other containing bonus tracks.
 The discs' artwork is designed after the Detroit city seal and flag, respectively.
 The album's artwork direction was handled by Mike Saputo, with photography by Kevin Mazur.
 In December 2013, the album cover was named the tenth best of 2013 by Complex.